-I usually let the kids spread the shaving cream all over the table, like this.
-This time I tried something new and I think it might be an even better way to use shaving cream!
+I usually let the kids spread the shaving cream all over the table.
+This time, I tried something new, and I think it might be an even better way to use shaving cream!

 what you need: shaving cream ~ plastic bin ~ shells ~ food coloring ~ water table (optional)